tabiya-tech/compass/backend/app/README.md

 ## Skill exploration agents

 This is the most complex part of the application.
 At the moment, it consists of 2 separate agents:
-* **ExperiencesExplorerAgent** which is responsible for the overall skill exploration.
+* **ExperiencesExplorerAgent** which is responsible for the overall skill exploration
 * **SkillExplorerAgent** which is responsible for "diving in" into a concrete experience

 The ExperiencesExplorerAgent is handling formal job experiences e.g. *"Baker"* or *"Ski instructor"*, as well as